Blacksuan19/structx/README.md

 ### Multiple Query Processing

-You can process multiple queries on the same data in a single call using the `extract_queries` method.
-This is useful when you need to extract different types of information from the same text:
+structx allows processing multiple queries on the same data in a single call using the `extract_queries` method.
+This is useful when you need to extract different types of information from the same text without having it all on the same model:

 ```python
 # Define multiple queries